tinacms/tinacms/.changeset/strong-grapes-wonder.md

 'tinacms': minor
 ---

-Added varibles to useGraphqlForms dependices inin order to update data when varibles change
+Added variables to useGraphqlForms dependencies in order to update data when variables change